-We now have the Covid-19 vaccine roll-out underway.
-This has the potential to ease up restrictions and allow life to evolve into a new normal.
+Now two Covid vaccines are being rolled out, hopefully paving the way to an ease up on restrictions and the evolution of a new normal.
 This new normal will have us socialising with our friends and families, going on adventures, attending events and generally interacting with more individuals.

-So, what does this mean for this flu season and what can we do to prepare?
+So, what does this mean for this flu this year and what can we do to avoid it?

 A healthy immune system starts with healthy habits.
-As we march into winter, ensure you and your family are looking after your heath.
+With winter upon us, ensure you and your family are looking after your heath.
 Many elements effect our immune system, but the healthy basics will point you down the right path.
 Make sure you get enough sleep, reduce your stress levels and, if you have fussy eaters, support their diets with a good quality multi-vitamin, or if you have really fussy-eaters consider a meal replacement supplement.
 Talk to your health professional about whether taking vitamins and minerals such as zinc, vitamin C, echinacea and probiotics in preparation may be appropriate.